swiftlang/swift/docs/TypeChecker.rst

   the body of the closure is type-checked with that complete function type.

-The solution application step cannot fail, because every potential failure is modeled as a constraint in the constraint system.
-If any failures do occur at this step, it is a bug in the type checker.
+The solution application step cannot fail for any type checking rule modeled by the constraint system.
+However, there are some failures that are intentionally left to the solution application phase, such as a postfix '!' applied to a non-optional type.

 Locators
 ```````````